Anders35/advprog-modul6/README.md

 ## Commit 5 Reflection Notes

 The server is now multithreaded using a ThreadPool that manages 4 worker threads.
 Each incoming request is assigned to an available thread.
 Therefore, the server can handle multiple connections simultaneously.

+## Commit Bonus Reflection Notes

+The difference of `new` and `build` is that `build` includes an assertion to ensure that the pool size is greater than zero.
+This prevents potential runtime errors and improves code robustness by enforcing a valid configuration at the time of creation.
+Functionally, `build` and `new` are equivalent, but using `build` makes the intent of constructing a thread pool clearer.